He/HimProfessor, Department of Computer Science & Engineering

 Publications & Awards

-Master of Engineering, Indian Institute of Technology Bangalore (1979)
+B. Tech in Electrical Engineering, Indian Institute of Technology Bombay (1972)